Bias in Large Language Models: Origin, Evaluation, and Mitigation: Examples of Extrinsic Biases

 \subsubsection{Question Answering}

-Question Answering (QA) tasks in the context of LLMs focus on the model's ability to provide accurate and relevant answers to questions based on a given text or knowledge base.
-It is an essential task in the domain of human-computer interaction, and it has been extensively used in various situations such as search engines and chatbots \citep{zadeh2006search, li2024citation}.
+Question answering (QA) tasks in the context of LLMs focus on the model's ability to provide accurate and relevant answers to questions based on a given text or knowledge base.
+QA is an essential task in the domain of human--computer interaction, and it has been extensively used in various situations such as search engines and chatbots \citep{zadeh2006search, li2024citation}.
 The goal of QA is to extract, infer, or generate responses that directly address the query, leveraging the model's understanding of language, context, and content \citep{rajpurkar2016squad}.